 - Swiss cheese slices

 - Cut any excess fat off the roast and put it in the slow cooker.
 Add broth, soup, beer and soy sauce to the slow cooker.
 Cook on low for 5-7 hours, until the beef is cooked through but still firm.
 You don't want to it to fall apart or be shreddable.
 You want it to be firm enough to slice.

 - When the beef is cooked, slice it against the grain to desired thickness, and put it back into the slow cooker with the juices.

 - Preheat oven to 350 degrees Fahrenheit.
 Slice rolls and top with Swiss cheese.
 Toast in the oven until the rolls are crispy and the cheese is melted.

-- Place the meet on the rolls and serve with the juices on the side for dipping.
+- Place the meat on the rolls and serve with the juices on the side for dipping.

 - This usually makes enough beef for a second meal, and the leftovers freeze really well.